-The STS system is a compact thermal break, typically used for connecting steel balconies to structural steel frames but is equally suitable for other steel-to-steel applications.
+Ancon STS (galvanised steel) and SSTS (stainless steel) are compact thermal breaks, typically used for connecting steel balconies to structural steel frames.
+They are also equally suitable for other steel-to-steel applications.

 Download the brochure for full product and performance details.

-Thermal modelling of a typical STS application showed a reduction in heat loss of almost 50% compared to a direct steel connection.
-It also illustrated a temperature factor within the limits detailed in BRE document IP1/06 for eliminating condensation risks in buildings of any type, even those with high humidity (0.9).
+Thermal modelling of a typical application showed a reduction in heat loss of almost 50% compared to a direct steel connection.
+It also illustrated a temperature factor within the limits detailed in BRE document IP1/06 for eliminating condensation risks in buildings of any type, even those with high humidity e.g. swimming pools (0.90).

-STS connectors are designed to EN 1993 (Eurocode 3) and CE marked to BS EN 1090 Part 1.
-The fabricated compression component is supplied in hot dipped galvanised steel as standard but can be supplied in stainless steel on request.
+STS (hot dipped galvanised steel) and SSTS (stainless steel) connectors are designed to EN 1993 (Eurocode 3) and UKCA and CE marked to BS EN 1090 Part 1.

-- Bracket fabrication CE marked to BS EN 1090-1
+- Bracket fabrication UKCA and CE marked to BS EN 1090-1

 - Variable fixing heights to suit application